Topdon may not be the oldest manufacturer of OBD scan tools, but it’s definitely giving other brands a run for their money.

 For starters, it has comprehensive vehicle coverage.
 It works on OBD vehicles made in the USA from 1996 onwards and those made in the EU from 2000.
 That includes 12V trucks.

 With regards to functionality, this Topdon OBD2 scan tool reads DTCs that relate to the MIL.
 That means you can use it to find problems that usually trigger the Check Engine Light.
 It will retrieve the codes and provide you with definitions for each.

 If you have it, you can know how to fix the problem yourself without necessarily taking the car to auto service.

 Apart from MIL diagnosis, the device also checks I/M readiness and retrieves freeze frame data.
 I/M readiness shows whether the car’s computer system can run emission tests.
 On the other hand, freeze frame data helps to isolate causes of emission-related problems.

 Overall, it weighs just 8.8 ounces and measures 4.3 x 2.6 x 0.7 inches.
 The small and compact size makes it convenient to carry.

-- Supports English, French, German and Dutch.
+- It supports English, French, German, and Dutch.

-- Fast at reading and clearing codes.
+- It’s fast at reading and clearing codes.

-If you are one of those whose first instinct is to diagnose the car before driving to the auto shop then you should get this scan tool.
+If you are one of those whose first instinct is to diagnose the car before driving to the auto shop, then you should get this scan tool.

 It will help you pinpoint problems that usually turn the Check Engine Light on.
 With its rich library, you may even be able to solve some of those problems yourself.